Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 5/12/2022 Release

+#### Notes

+This is an update for web and mobile.

+#### Features

+**For mobile** - Mock Up and Air Barrier have been removed from the inspection type dropdown.
+The data usage of the app will be recorded on the backend for troubleshooting purposes.

+**For web** - An observation can be created when an inspection is in reviewing or revising status.
+When creating a project, a code is no longer required.
+If an inspection has a phase it will be included in the status update email.
+Disclainer on the PAS report will print on inspections that have a milestone stamp, the disclaimer language has been made more general purpose.

+#### Bug Fixes

+**For web** - The page header in the reports has be re-formatted so that long addresses and comapny names will not overlap the page content.
+Project names with special symbols (&, etc) will not cause errors in report generation.

 ## 4/22/2022 Release

 #### Notes